united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/features/connectivity/additionalconnectivity/ifm-retrofitting.md

 1. Ensure all IO-Link gateways are in the same network or accessible from your instance of the United Manufacturing Hub.
 2. Retrofit the machines by connecting the desired sensors and establish a connection with ifm IO-Link gateways.
 3. Configure the [Sensorconnect IP-range](/docs/architecture/helm-chart/#sensor-connect) to either match the IP address using subnet notation /32, or, in cases involving multiple masters, configure it to scan an entire range, for example /24.
-To change the value, go to the [Customize the United Manufacturing Hub](/docs/production-guide/administration/customize-umh-installation/) section.
+To change the value, go to the [Helm Chart](/docs/architecture/helm-chart/) section.
 4. Once completed, the data should be available in your [Unified Namespace](/docs/features/unified-namespace/).

 ## What are the limitations?